pouryany/HuangLabAssessment/readme.md

     ## 10 Amphetamine addiction                  05031
     ## # … with 13 more rows

-CADIA uniquely identifies enrichment of a number of pathways including Wnt Signaling,and PI3K-Akt signaling pathway.
+CADIA uniquely identifies enrichment of a number of pathways including Wnt Signaling,and PI3K-Akt signaling pathway which are associated with signaling dysregulations in cancer.
+The method also detects a range of other cancer-related pathways such as ECM-receptro interactions and cytokine-cytokine receptor interactions.

 Moving on to proteins analysis.
-First, I will load a list of immune proteins.
-As downloaded form AmiGO.
+First, I will load a list of immune proteins and align them with the experimental data.
+The list of the immune proteins were downloaded form AmiGO portal.

 ``` r
     # Immunoproteins